 When it works best

-This browser workflow performs best in a narrow but very common scenario: standard Gemini-generated images with the visible watermark still intact.
+The local browser workflow performs best in a narrow but very common scenario: standard Gemini-generated images with the visible watermark still intact.

 Expect the strongest results when: